ANUDARSHI/ANUDARSHI/README.md

 ### Hi there 👋
 <h1 align="center">Hi 👋, I'm Anudarhi Dutta</h1>
-<h3 align="center">I am enrolled as a second year student majoring in Computer SI would introduce myself as a keen learner and eager to learn new skills.
+<h3 align="center">I would introduce myself as a keen learner and eager to learn new skills.
 I am extremely driven, with a clear goal to succeed.I am constantly looking for opportunities and collaborative work ,and have a firm belief that my present as well as upcoming skills will help me cope up with a dynamic environment and define me as who i am.</h3>
 <img align="right" alt="coding" width="400" src="https://miro.medium.com/max/1400/0*K2WLMTExLyida7OR.gif">
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=anudarshi&label=Profile%20views&color=0e75b6&style=flat" alt="anudarshi" /> </p>